newagemob/intracav-blog/content/articles/Blood-Draws-and-Hemolysis.md

 ![][image12]
 “R” being a denominator indicates the catheter diameter size has an exponentially inverse correlation with pressure.
 Meaning; the larger the gauge of the catheter the less pressure we will output.
 This means the larger the catheter the faster we can pull blood without hemolyzing the sample.
 That’s great news\!....
 Right?\!
 Doesn’t that mean the larger the better?
 Yes\!
 And NO\!
 Yes, it’s better if we are only taking into account the diameter of the catheter however we need to take into account CVR (Catheter to Vein Ratio).
 This means if the catheter and syringe is larger in an APPROPRIATE CVR vein, there will be enough blood flowing around the catheter and toward the tip without hemolytic negative pressure effects.
 HOWEVER, if the catheter is so large that it chokes the veins, preventing blood flow, decreasing the pressure at the tip of the catheter we will increase the negative pressure at that site and inside of the vein, catheter, syringe, or tube.
 This will more likely hemolyze, cavitate the blood cells.
 So if the catheter is too big for the vein it will more likely hemolyze the blood.
 This is why bigger isn’t always better.
 CVR needs to be taken into account.

-But lets say it’s already in there and we can’t just replace it with a smaller or larger catheter.
+But let's say it’s already in there and we can’t just replace it with a smaller or larger catheter.
 What else can we change or adjust in our practice?
 The diameter of the syringe and the diameter of the vein (When possible)\!

 ![][image12]
 The diameter of the vein can be increased by preventing backflow of the blood with a tourniquet or placing the potential insertion site and lowering it so gravity will help slow down the flow back to the heart.
 Be cautious with this technique.
 Although it will hyperinflate the vein it can also hyper concentrate the contents of whole blood which will result in incorrect results.
 Even after releasing the tourniquet for 60 seconds before aspirating is not enough.
 We’ll deep dive on that later.